tom750407/Oracle/node/README.md

 ### Exercise 1 - Hello World
 ---
-Task
-Write a program that prints the text "HELLO WORLD" to the console (stdout).
+Task: Write a program that prints the text "HELLO WORLD" to the console (stdout).
 ---
 Code
 ```javascript